CSD-FOSS-Team/genume/scripts/PROTOCOL.md

 ## Bash

 - For bash scripts there are some helper executables.
 For more information read [bash helpers](../bash_helpers/README.md).
-For more advanced usage the [low level](#low-level) can also be used directly.
+For more advanced usage the [low level protocol](#low-level) can also be used.

 ## Low Level

-- Communication with the host program happens threw environment variables and pipes/streams.
+- Communication with the host program happens with environment variables and pipes/streams.

 ### Input